(1921-2006)

 Follow Karel APPEL

-Karel Appel, born on the 25th of April 1921 in Amterdam, is a Dutch painter and sculptor, cofounder of the Cobra GROUP.
+Karel Appel, born on April 25, 1921, in Amsterdam, was a Dutch painter and sculptor, and a co-founder of the Cobra group, a significant avant-garde art movement of the 20th century.

 Secure payment